stellar-fox/shambhala/doc/intro.md

 * _user_:

-    - use computed `TX-PAYLOAD`, verify it, sign and send to network (with the usage of [LedgerHQ] and/or [Stellar Laboratory])
+    - use computed `TX_PAYLOAD`, verify it, sign and send to network (with the usage of [LedgerHQ] and/or [Stellar Laboratory])

 <br />